 - Cognitive ability

 - Organizational skills

-The second part of recruiting the right candidate is making sure you hire someone who will be happy with, and stay in the position.
-If an employee isn’t the right personality fit for a job it leads to lower engagement with the role, which leads to lower productivity, higher turnover, and ultimately higher costs for your company.
-We all know how expensive and time-consuming it is to hire, train, and then replace an employee.
-The cost of replacing a bad hire can be almost twice the employee’s yearly salary and benefits.
+The second part of hiring the right candidate is making sure you select someone who will be happy with and stay in the position.
+Employees who aren’t the right personality fit for a job can result in lower engagement in the role, which leads to lower productivity, higher turnover, and ultimately higher costs for your company.
+We’ve all seen the statistics that emphasize how expensive and time-consuming it is to hire, train, and then replace an employee who leaves.
+Bad hires cost companies a lot of money.

 With hiring assessments, you can test for personality traits and soft skills that are strong indicators of a candidate’s personality fit with both the role and the overall organization.
-The results can show you whether or not a candidate is likely to stay in the role and fit in with the company culture.
-If preserving your company culture, or improving it, is a priority, pre-hire assessments can also show you which candidates are likely to add to your existing culture or help to create the culture you are striving for.
+The results can show you whether a candidate is likely to stay in the role and fit in with the company culture.
+If preserving your company culture (or improving it) is a priority, pre-hire assessments can also show you which candidates are likely to supplement your existing culture or help to create the culture you are striving for.

-Hiring the right candidate is especially important when you’re hiring for management roles and roles that work with many departments since it can affect the overall retention rate of the rest of your employees.
-We all know that when someone who isn’t the right fit is hired, the overall morale of the department and retention in affected teams can go down.
+Hiring the right candidate is especially important when you’re looking for people managers and roles that work across multiple departments since personalities and work styles very often affect the overall retention rate of the rest of your employees.
+We all know that when someone who isn’t the right fit is hired, the overall morale of the department and retention of affected teams can drop.
 That’s definitely something you want to avoid!

-There are many more factors that go into predicting whether or not a candidate will be the right fit for a position and company, including:
+Many other factors and personality traits can help predict if a candidate will be the right fit for a position and company, including:

 - Passion for learning

 - Sense of urgency or timeliness

 - Passion for the profession / overall ambition